Philadelphia Police Shooting Leaves Multiple Officers Injured Near Temple University Hospital

 — CNN Breaking News (@cnnbrk) August 14, 2019

 At least one person involved in the situation has been arrested while officers continue their search for a second male individual, according to NBC Philadelphia.
+Police say the standoff started as a narcotics activity call.

 Local families, students, and neighbors were gathered at the event watching as things unfolded.
-Concerns about the nearby University and a local daycare also prompted concerned parents to descend on the area.
+Concerns about the nearby University center and a local daycare also prompted concerned parents to descend on the area.

-Officers have barricaded streets in the area and have surrounded multiple homes in the area.
+Officers, including local police and ATF officers, have barricaded streets in the area and have surrounded multiple homes, and an armored car has been called to the location, which residents describe as a normally peaceful, calm neighborhood.

 “It was like a war,” one mother said.
 “Like the scenes that you see in war.
 The guns, the fire, the noise.
 It was like bombs going off simultaneously at a time where people are having dinner.”

-Reports indicate this is an active shooter situation and a representative for the Philadelphia Police Department called the situation “an active and ongoing incident.”
+Reports indicate this is an active shooter situation, and that shots continue to be fired by a gunman.
+A representative for the Philadelphia Police Department called the situation “an active and ongoing incident.”